scmmmh/metadata-tutorial/source/analyse_visualise_data/visualisation/numeric_data.rst

 Here we use the :code:`range` function to create a list of values from 0 to the maximum value in "title_tokens", with a step size of 1 (:code:`[0, 1, 2, 3, ... n]`).
 Try running the code to see how the plot compares.
 Then in a new cell, run the same code, but with a step size of 2 and compare the resulting diagrams.
 You can see that by increasing the step size, we are essentially smoothing the individual values.

 The second part of the diagram is the line which represents a density estimate.
 Essentially it shows the same as the histogram, but smoothened out even more.
 The density estimate is calculated as a weighted sum of the values within a certain distance from the current value.
 That means that values that are further away from the current value are down-weighted, while closer values are given a higher weight.
-This is also the reason that the curve continues below 0, as there are still values within the density function's range, whose influence slowly reduces until the density estimate hits 0.
+This is also the reason that the curve continues below 0 (even though that makes no sense), as there are still values within the density function's range whose influence slowly reduces until the density estimate hits 0.

 Looking at this kind of diagram is a good way to develop an understanding of how the data looks, but any kind of interpretation is exactly that.
 To draw conclusions you should go back to the statistical analysis.